monjurulkarim/crack-localization/README.md

 ```

 ## Getting started
-At first clone this repository.
+At first clone this repository. <br>
 To train the network:
 ```shell
 python train.py